Quansight-Labs/numpy_pytorch_interop/RFC.md

 t_results[0] = result  # store the result in a torch.Tensor
 ```

-Note that this code mixing NumPy and PyTorch already works, as `torch.Tensor`
+Note that this code mixing NumPy and PyTorch already works in eager mode with
-implements the `__array__` method.
-Now, the compatibility layer allows us to
+CPU tensors, as `torch.Tensor` implements the `__array__` method.
+Now, the
-trace through it.
-In order to do that, there would be no necessary changes,
+compatibility layer allows us to trace through it.
+In order to do that, there
-other than simply ask `torch.compile` to trace through it:
+would be no necessary changes, other than simply ask `torch.compile` to trace
+through it:

 ```python
 @compile